 As a Consultant, I can help you with your nutrition goals so you can be the best you.
 Although we are all similar in many ways with our needs nutritionally, we can also be individual when it comes to our meals.
 Likes and dislikes, food allergies, goals, and different health concerns differ from each individual.
 Each person has their own “Different Beet”.

 Nutrition is something I’m passionate about, but I know it’s not the same for everyone.
 A basic understanding of health, I believe is something everyone should have.
 Nutrition does not have to be complicated.
 Being able to help people gain a healthy relationship with food is something that makes me happy.
-I am continuing to do so in general with this blog, but also one-on-one.

 Being a kid with many food allergies, I learned that not all food is the same.
 I also learned that you can get the nutrients you need and enjoy what you are eating even if you feel like you have restrictions.
 Everyone’s system can react differently when it comes to your own body and digestive system.